 17. DATA PROTECTION POLICY

 In order for us to process your booking we need to store and record your information, including data as supplied.
 This may include transfer of such information outside of the European Economic Area to parties involved in the arrangements of your holiday.
-Equally we use such information for updating our mailing lists, for fraud prevention, market research and analysis and from time to time you may receive travel related information from us or from another company from within Western and Oriental Travel Ltd. Should you not wish to receive such literature please advise us in writing.
+Equally we use such information for updating our mailing lists, for fraud prevention, market research and analysis and from time to time you may receive travel related information from us or from another company from within the ITC Travel Group.
+Should you not wish to receive such literature please advise us in writing.

 18. UK FOREIGN OFFICE ADVICE ON OVERSEAS TRAVEL